timclifford/graudit/README.md

 # graudit-cli

-GraphQL DAST Auditing cli reporting tool.
+GraphQL DAST CLI reporting and pen-testing tool.

 The primary purpose of this tool is to audit a given GraphQL endpoint to detect threats and vulnerabilities.

-The results from the scan will pinpoint areas which could be problematic threats, referencing CWE and OWASP API Top Ten, and offer mitigation advice in order to limit the threat.
+The results from the scan will pinpoint areas which could be problematic threats based off of OWASP API Top Ten.

 ## Features

-Graudit will attempt construct a schema via an introspection query and then parses the discovered data types into re-useable queries and mutations that are used for further analsis.
+Graudit will attempt to construct a schema via an introspection query and then parse the discovered data types into re-useable queries and mutations that are used for further analysis.

 - Run introspection to get queries, mututations and subsciptions
 - Scans over endpoint with an initial introspection query and stores queries, mutations and subscriptions.
 - Test for introspection
 - Test for nested queries
 - Test for query inputs which allow strings